New rocker covers

 I had new front suspension fitted to the Mustang by American Auto Services in Hayes, as the ball joints were making a noise.

 So new front suspension with top arm, lower arm, anti roll bar kit, saddles and the front sway bar kit was fitted.
 Also welding was need on the suspension mounts.The camber, caster and tracking was also set up.

-A new flex coupling on the steering column was fitted, as the old one had snapped and was missing a bolt.
+A new flex coupling on the steering column was fitted.

 While this was being done, new front discs brakes, pads, brake lines and new wheel bearings were fitted.

 The garage also rebuilt carb and did the timing.
 Also, new gearbox mounts were fitted, the car was freshly under sealed, new seat belts and a new horn was also fitted.

 I had a Pertronix 1281 Solid-State Ignition System fitted to the distributor to improve acceleration.
 It's made a big improvement and now the car feels very smooth.
 This is a great upgrade.
 Also a new PCV valve and hose was fitted to the rocker cover.

 The car had a new master cylinder fitted..
 The engine block was also resprayed Ford Blue.